Apostle01/I-Three01/README.md

 ### Home Page

 - [Screenshot of Home page](docs/Screenshot2024-06-22-061618.png)
+Learn about our salon, our mission, and our commitment to excellence.

+- Four images of styled dreadlocks in the header.
+- A heading and paragraph explaining who I-Three are.
+-
 ## Features

 The website consists of three pages and a modal: Home, Packages, Gallery, and a Booking modal.